 Elephant Rocks & Elephant Cove

-A 10-minute walk west of Greens Pool is Elephant Cove – a picturesque sheltered beach, featuring a series of exposed rocks, which from several angles resembles a herd of elephants.
+A 10-minute walk west of Greens Pool are the epic Elephant Rocks – a picturesque sheltered beach, featuring a series of exposed rocks, which from several angles resembles a herd of elephants.
 Like Greens Pool, Elephant Cove has its own car park when you get to William Bay National Park.
 The more adventurous can descend the staircase between the rocks and make their way to the Cove, which although is generally a lovely place for a swim, does at times have a rip.
-Read our full guide here.